MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/preproduction-driver-signing-and-install.md

 6. For devices not running Desktop-based Windows, copy the corresponding `PreProductionPolicy.pol` to `\EFI\Microsoft\Boot\Policies`.
 Then delete `FullDebugPolicy.pol` from `\EFI\Microsoft\Boot\Policies`.

 7. Reboot the system to allow Windows kernel to refresh the policies.
 Secure Boot is now re-enabled and provisioned automatically by the provisioning tool.
-This can be validated by re-running `EnableUefiSbTest.exe /dump` as admin and validating that only the `dbx` and `OemId` values are empty (“Not Found”).
+This can be validated by re-running `EnableUefiSbTest.exe /dump` as admin and validating that only the `dbx` and `OemId` values are empty ("Not Found").

 8. The system is ready to validate preproduction WHQL/WHCP signed driver content.
 Rebooting the system will not impact the state of the device, as long as the Secure Boot keys and Secure Boot policy file(s) aren't modified.